-With the latest and greatest electric cars capturing the imagination, it's easy to forget that the number of used electric cars available on the secondhand market is growing by the day.
-This is a very good thing, because anyone put off by the typically high purchase prices of new electric cars has another, more affordable route into electric motoring.
+With the latest new and upcoming electric cars capturing everyone's imagination, it's not hard to forget that the amount of used electric vehicles on the secondhand market is increasing daily.
+This is a very positive thing, because anyone put off by the typically high purchase prices of new electric cars has another, more affordable route into electric motoring.

 If you're able to charge an electric car at home, your charging costs should be a fraction of what you'd pay at the pumps, giving you further long-term savings over the equivalent petrol or diesel model.

 You also shouldn't have to worry about range too much: lithium-ion batteries have proven to be much more durable than was thought possible even a few years ago, and manufacturers typically offer performance guarantees of between five and eight years on their complex battery packs.
 This means a lot of used electric cars will still be protected under warranty, giving you the ultimate peace of mind.

 Below we've put together a list of the best used electric cars in order to give you a flavour of what's out there.
 As is the case when buying any secondhand car, make sure you do all the usual background checks and insist on a test drive before parting with any cash...